rschristopher/ischristtrue.com/src/truth.md

 The postmodern "deconstructions" of
  [modern views](../modern-views/)
- may yield absurdity,
+ will yield absurdity,
  but they are apt critiques
  of the rationalism we see in
  secular culture.
 There is indeed a patriarchal hierarchy which is the foundation for any and all truth claims.
-The patriarchy is real!
+The patriarchy, it turns out, is real!
 And yet it's not man-made.
 On some level the postmodernists know this, and still reject it